Les Gets Ski Resort, France

 Now if you love pizza and cheese this place is for you.
 Located in the centre of town near the Chavannes gondola, La Taniere does some great traditional cheese meals and oven pizzas.
 This is the place to go when you are really hungry and looking for a good wholesome meal.

-If you have the time, try out Sled Dogs as it looks like so much fun.
-Unfortunately due to the weather conditions I was not able to try it.
+- If you have the time, try out the Sled Dogs as it looks like so much fun.
+Unfortunately due to the weather conditions I was not able to try this when I was there.

-If you are looking for somewhere to go out at night try the Igloo bar.
-I heard (from the locals) that it is not a trip to Les Gets until you visit the Igloo bar 🙂
+- If you are looking for somewhere to go out at night try the Igloo bar.
+I heard (from the locals) that it is not a trip to the Les Gets Ski Resort until you visit the Igloo bar 🙂

 The great thing about this area is that it offers one of the shortest transfers from Geneva, so you can catch a morning flight and be on the slopes by lunchtime.